lorenzoromani1983/wayback-keyword-search/README.md

 [*] Go usage: [FOLLOWING PULL REQUEST THE CODE HAS BEEN REFACTORED - remember that setting too many workers may get you blocked.]

+If you need to build the binary, use the following command:

 ```bash
 make run-downloader
 ```

-If you use the downloader, you can use the following arguments:
+When using the downloader, you can specify the following arguments for running it:

 ```bash
 downloader --domain=YOUR_SITE --timeStamp=2023 --workers=10